Phone-GWP-group

 Consider your brand positioning

-Where does your business sit within the wider market?
+Where does your business sit in the broader market?

 Using colour psychology to select colours for your packaging (and indeed brand) can be a sensible strategy.
 However, businesses must ensure that the shades chosen accurately reflect their brand values and positioning.

 For example, if you want to offer a premium product and target higher-value consumers, the packaging must reflect that.
-Even if you feel that your brand should convey trust, for example, using a blue when targeting premium segments could be a mistake (and you should consider white or black, for example).
+Even if you feel your brand should convey trust, for example, using blue when targeting premium segments could be a mistake (and you should consider white or black instead).

 Colour choice should also allow you to tie in with your existing brand colours and identity (unless you are looking to break into new markets – which may require additional considerations).